Policy DAR-2: Oversight of Private Air Monitoring

 - Data reporting

-For networks that are required by DEC, the Division of Air Resources will exercise an oversight role on each of the elements.
-For informational networks, oversight of some of the elements is optional except as noted in the following table:
+For networks that are required by DEC, the Division of Air Resources (Division) will exercise an oversight role on each of the elements.

 The following tasks must be completed to provide oversight: